 [clause 5.3]

 This is to certify that

-of

-parti e permit holder, subject to the conditions set out below, to have a fence constructed wholly or ally of razor wire
+is th parti e permit holder, subject to the conditions set out below, to have a fence constructed wholly or ally of razor wire

-on

-· · · · · · · · · · · · · · · · · · ·

 (address)

-from 20 and until this permit is transferred or cancelled.
+from

 Date ed thisday of20

 Authorised Person Shire of Northam

 Con ditions of permit:

 The holder of the permit must -

 (a) display this permit in a prominent position on the land or premises on which the fence has been constructed;

 (b) on the request of the local government or an Authorised Person, produce to him or her this permit;

-(c) within 14 days of a change in the ownership or occupation of the land or premises in respect of which the permit has been granted, notify the local government in writing of the details of
+(c) within 14 days of a change in the ownership or occupation of the land or premises in respect of which the permit has been granted, notify the local government in writing of the details of that change or those changes; and

-(d) that change or those changes; and obtain the written consent of the local government prior to the commencement of any alteration, addition or other work relating to or affecting the fence.
+(d) obtain the written consent of the local government prior to the commencement of any alteration, addition or other work relating to or affecting the fence.

-Trar nsfer by endorsement :
+sfer by endorsement :

-This permit is transferred to
+permit is transferred to

-of

 from and including the date of this endorsement.

-Date ed thisday of20
+Date d thisday of

 Authorised Person Shire of Northam